  Passengers without priority

- Passengers whit priority (disabled people, elderly people, etc…)
+ Passengers with priority (disabled people, elderly people, etc.)

  Supplier technicians (especially of control cabinet)

 X Control room operator

+Note: the list above shows the actors identified in clause 6.3.3, those that are relevant for the current use case are marked with the symbol X.

-Pre-conditions
+6.3.4.4 Pre-conditions

-The regulations for the railway stations are mandating that every day – before the opening of the railway station – the person who is in charge of the station has to perform a test ride; in this case this test ride can be performed from the control room by the operator.
+The regulations for the railway stations are mandating that every day – before the opening of the railway station – the personnel who is in charge of the station has to perform a test ride; in this case this test ride can be performed from the control room by the operator.

-To achieve this purpose the control cabinet of the lift has to expose the status of several systems making available the related signals and to give the possibility to send the commands to the lift (to make a ride to a specific floor, for example).
+To achieve this purpose the control cabinet of the lift has to expose the status of several systems making available the related signals and to give the possibility to send the commands to the lift or to a group of lifts (to make a ride to a specific floor, for example).

-Triggers
+6.3.4.5 Triggers